 - A social media update that shows how much impact your nonprofit has had so far.

-These are just a few examples of how you can strategize communication to engage your donors.
+These are just a few examples of how you can craft your nonprofit’s communication strategy to engage your donors.
 We will explain how to do this, keeping your organizational goals in mind.As a #nonprofit, one of the most important things you can do to build #donor loyalty is to communicate.
 Click To Tweet

 What is donor churn?